15 Ways to Celebrate Mother’s Day: Activity and Gift Ideas for Mom

 1. Send a heartfelt card or letter

-Sending a card or letter with a lovely message is always a thoughtful way to show how much you care and that they’re in your thoughts.
+Sending a card or letter with a thoughtful message is always an intelligent way to show how much you care and that they’re on your mind.

 2. Send flowers